IntegratedTransportPlanning/gcvt/src/notes.md

     #.
 See https://github.com/loomchild/volume-backup#user-content-copy-volume-between-hosts esp
     #. `docker volume ls` will show you the ones you need
 #.
 Clone this repo
 #.
-Copy .env to new box securely
+Copy .env and backend/data to new box securely
 #. `docker-compose up --build -d` on new box
 #.
 Change URL in wordpress via admin panel